tek5030/tek5030.github.io/README.md

 **You are *NOT* required to setup any software on your own computer.**

 We have several machines in the lab at ITS, already configured and prepared with all you need to solve the lab exercises.
 TEK5030 is neither a progamming course, nor a how-to-install-software-on-your-personal-computer course. *Please* don't spend to much time setting up your computer if you run into troubles.
-Just come to Kjeller and get the most out of your precious time! :slightly_smiling_face:
+Just come to Kjeller and get the most out of your precious time! 🙂

 Still, we experience that many students want to run the labs on their own machine, so we have created these resource pages in order to document